kymlu/eating-memories/src/pages/posts/roasted-veggie-pasta-sauce.md

 Preheat oven to 400°F/205°C.

-Chop <span class="ingredient" data-id="1">veggies</span> and <span class="ingredient" data-id="2">onion</span> into large pieces.
+Chop <span class="ingredient" data-id="1">tomatoes</span>, <span class="ingredient" data-id="2">carrots</span>, <span class="ingredient" data-id="3">peppers</span> and <span class="ingredient" data-id="4">onion</span> into large pieces.
-> Generally around the size of half a fist but everyone's fists are different.
+> For reference, I cut onions and large tomatoes into quarters, roma tomatoes into halves, peppers into sixths.
+But it doesn't HAVE to be large, you could cut into smaller chunks.
+Note that smaller = less cooking time.
 >
-> For reference, I cut onions and large tomatoes into quarters, roma tomatoes into halves.
-> Garlic cloves should be separated but whole.
+> Garlic cloves should be separated and peeled, but whole.

-Put all the chopped veggies, chopped onions, and <span class="ingredient" data-id="3">garlic cloves</span> into a bowl and drizzle <span class="ingredient">oil</span> onto it.
+Put all the chopped veggies, chopped onions, and <span class="ingredient" data-id="5">garlic cloves</span> into a bowl and drizzle <span class="ingredient">oil</span> onto it.
 Mix to evenly coat all the veggies with the oil.
 > Oil prevents burning.

+Line a sheet pan with parchment paper.
 Distribute the veggies onto a sheet pan evenly.

-Shake a bit of <span class="ingredient">salt</span>, <span class="ingredient">black pepper</span> and <span class="ingredient">chili pepper flakes</span> onto the veggies as you see fit.
+Shake some <span class="ingredient">salt</span>, <span class="ingredient">black pepper</span> and <span class="ingredient">chili pepper flakes</span> onto the veggies as you see fit.
-> You can add other seasoning but personally this combination is sufficient.
-It is better to underseason than overseason because you can add more later if you don't like it.
+> You can add other seasoning, like Italian seasoning, but personally this combination is sufficient.
+It is better to underseason than overseason because you can add more later after blending if you don't like it.
+>
+> With all the vegetables, it may be a bit sweet without the salt.

 Bake for 30-35 minutes if the veggies are generally small and thin, or 45-50 minutes if they are round and chunky.